w3f/polguard/deployment/README.md

 ## Production Flow

-Production deployments use Helm chart and ArgoCD:

-1. The `chart` directory contains a unified Helm chart for the monitoring platform
+Production deployments use Helm chart and ArgoCD.
+The `chart` directory contains a unified Helm chart for the monitoring platform.
-2. Deployment to production is handled via ArgoCD
+Deployment to production is handled via ArgoCD.
-3. The deployment process is managed through the ArgoCD interface or CLI

 The ArgoCD configuration is maintained in a separate repository: https://gitlab.w3f.tech/infrastructure/argocd-deployment